Noah's Ark (2007 film): Plot

 After he gets the full letter, Xiro faces the situation and tries to govern.
 He grows closer to Kairel, but is still infatuated with Panthy.
 Below deck with the animals, Farfan and Esther disguise themselves as fictional a "grasswhopper" species to avoid discovery.
 Under a pile of dung hauled to the deck for disposal, Farfan, Esther (chased by Noah) and Noah fall into the depths of the ark.
-Noah's eldest son, Japeth, volunteers to rescue him; the injured Pepe cannot fly.
+Noah's eldest son, Japheth, volunteers to rescue him; the injured Pepe cannot fly.
 Noah's sons break the helm.

 Farfan and Esther knock Noah unconscious and abandon him.
 Farfan bullies the smaller animals and hits Dagnino, who tears off the lower half of his disguise.
 Panthy lures Xiro to her cabin, where Dagnino's henchmen use the disguise and tomato juice to frame Xiro for the murder of the grasswhoppers.
 Dagnino has Xiro locked in a storeroom, but Xiro's herbivore friends convince Kairel of the truth.

 Noah regains consciousness and tends to Pepe before sending him out a porthole to find land.
 Xiro's friends free him and he confronts Dagnino, who has captured the other herbivores.
 Their battle ends when the ark, having drifted into the Arctic, hits an ice floe.

 The animals panic again, threatening to flee until Xiro rallies them.
 Noah has returned to his family on deck, and they begin repairing the helm.
 God allows the angel to stop the rain.
 Xiro realizes that the pitch for the ship's torches will melt the ice, and the animals spread barrels of it across the floe.
 Xiro lights the pitch, freeing the ark.
 Farfan and Esther, believing the ark has run aground, fall onto the floe as the ark departs; they flee the hungry polar bears, who are remaining in their natural habitat.

 Pepe returns to the ark with an olive leaf.
 Xiro and Kairel reconcile as the animals (including a caged Panthy and Dagnino's gang, stuck in a wall board) celebrate on the deck.
-God enjoys the festivities, but admonishes the angel for leaving the rainbow on; they bicker about God's work (the Bible) in progress.
+God enjoys the festivities but admonishes the angel for leaving the rainbow on; they bicker about God's work (the Bible) in progress.